Drivetrain simulation using variational autoencoders: Variational autoencoders as generative models for data augmentation

 To compress the dynamic range of the magnitude spectrogram, a logarithmic scaling is applied,

 where $\epsilon$ is a small constant which prevents us from taking the logarithm of zero.
-The log-scaled magnitude spectrogram \(\mathbf{x} \in \mathbb{R}^{F \times T}\), with frequency resolution $ f\in\left[0,F\right]$, time resolution $t\in \left[0,T\right]$, and components $x_{ft}$, is used as input for the VAE architectures.
+The log-scaled magnitude spectrogram \(\mathbf{x} \in \mathbb{R}^{F \times T}\), with \(k\in\{0,\dots,F-1\}\) the frequency-bin index, \(m\in\{0,\dots,T-1\}\) the frame index, and components \(x_{km}\), is used as input for the VAE architectures.
 In the following, for the sake of brevity, we will refer to the log-scaled magnitude of a spectrogram simply as the spectrogram $\vecx$.

 {This logarithmic scaling is a common practice in signal processing as it helps to enhance the details of lower-energy components in the spectrogram and makes the distribution of the input features more suitable for neural network training by preventing high-magnitude values from disproportionately influencing the learning process.
 For jerk signals, oscillations at lower frequencies can be particularly important for drivability perception, and log-scaling can aid in better representing these nuances.}